andrew-zaytsev/openvino/docs/install_guides/PAC_Configure.md

-# Configuration Guide for Intel® Distribution of OpenVINO™ toolkit 2020.4 and the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA on CentOS or Ubuntu* {#openvino_docs_install_guides_PAC_Configure}
+# Configuration Guide for Intel® Distribution of OpenVINO™ toolkit 2020.4 and the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA on CentOS or Ubuntu*

 ## Product Change Notice
 Intel® Distribution of OpenVINO™ toolkit for Intel® Vision Accelerator Design with an Intel® Arria® 10 FPGA and the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA